**This post contains affiliate links

 - Comprehensive travel insurance package included

 Oddly enough, the TD Aeroplan Visa Infinite card is the only official co-branded credit card that makes my list of the best Aeroplan credit card.
-While the signup bonus of up to 15,000 Aeroplan miles after your first purchase and adding an authorized user is not bad, it’s not nearly as impressive as what the two American Express credit cards listed above offer.
-Even the earn rate on this card is not as impressive compared to the Amex cards.
-As you can imagine, I don’t love this card, but if you have an All-inclusive banking plan with TD, you can get your annual fee waived which is a pretty compelling reason to hold this card.
+While the signup bonus of up to 15,000 Aeroplan miles after your first purchase isn’t bad, it’s not nearly as impressive as what the two American Express credit cards listed above offer.
+That said, you can earn another 15,000 miles if you charge $1,000 to your card each month for the first three months.
+The earn rate on this card is not as impressive compared to the Amex cards which is why I don’t love this card, but if you have an All-inclusive banking plan with TD, you can get your annual fee waived which is a pretty compelling reason to hold this card.

 I do find it annoying that you only get one annual pass to an Air Canada Maple Leaf Lounge when travelling on an Aeroplan reward flight, but at least you get free seat selection.
 I’m hoping this card improves next year when Air Canada fully takes over Aeroplan.
 You can read my full review of the TD Aeroplan Visa Infinite card here.